George Chalmers (baseball)

-George W. Chalmers (June 7, 1888 in Aberdeen, Scotland – August 5, 1960 in The Bronx, New York) was a professional baseball player who was a pitcher in the Major Leagues from 1910 to 1916.
+George W. Chalmers (June 7, 1888 – August 5, 1960) was an American professional baseball player who was a pitcher in the major leagues from 1910 to 1916.
 He played for the Philadelphia Phillies.
 On October 12, 1915, he became the first European born pitcher to start a World Series game.

-In April 2018, the Aberdeen Baseball Club began work on their new home field which they named in Chalmers' honour - George W. Chalmers Field.
+In April 2018, the Aberdeen Baseball Club began work on their new home field which they named in Chalmers' honour: George W. Chalmers Field.